-Deprivation of income - Notional income
+Deprivation of income: notional income

-If a person has deprived themselves of unearned income to gain entitlement or to increase entitlement to Universal Credit, they are treated as having that income for the purpose of calculating a Universal Credit award.
+If a person has deprived themselves of unearned income to gain entitlement or to increase entitlement to Universal Credit, they are treated as receiving that income for the purpose of calculating the Universal Credit award.
 This is called notional unearned income.

-Note: with the exception of State Retirement Pension, this does not apply to the benefits listed above.
+Note: except for State Retirement Pension, this does not apply to the benefits listed above.

-Notional income is applied to claimants and partners in the UC assessment unit who are over the qualifying age for State Pension Credit (SPC) and who have not drawn on their pensions.
+Notional income is applied to claimants and partners in the Universal Credit assessment unit who are over the qualifying age for State Pension Credit and who have not drawn on their pensions.
 This applies to people who have:

-- not claimed their State Pension; and / or - not purchased an annuity with their personal or occupational pension pot; or drawn an income under pension flexibilities which is equal to or more than the annuity payments they could receive
+- not claimed their State Pension, and / or - not purchased an annuity with their personal or occupational pension pot or drawn an income under pension flexibilities which is equal to or more than the annuity payments they could receive